 Special Education Attorney | Orlando

 It’s no secret that every parent wants the best for their child.
 That includes receiving a high level of education.
 Unfortunately, not all children fit into one mold.
 The traditional approach of education is particularly difficult for children with disabilities, even if they are actually highly intelligent.
 However, children with learning disabilities may benefit from special education and an Individual Education Plan.
-Aubrey Law’s Orlando family attorney’s can help you answer your questions about an education plan.
+Attorney Aubrey Harry Ducker Jr.’s Orlando family attorney’s can help you answer your questions about an education plan.

 Signs Your Child May Need Special Education

 There are many reasons a child needs be evaluated for special education.
 According to the Individuals with Disabilities Education Act (IDEA), a child with a disability may be eligible for services immediately after birth.
 IDEA provides education services to 6.5 million infants, toddlers, children, and youths across the country.
 A child could require special education at a later time in life.
 This could be due to life events, such as a traumatic brain injury.
 IDEA help’s keep a child on track when they are young and until they are ready for traditional education.
 IDEA’s aid used long-term if that works best for the child’s needs.
 Under IDEA, there are several ways a child could qualify for special services through the school system:

 - Other health impairment

 - Visual impairment, including blindness

 This also includes conditions such as Attention Deficit Hyperactivity Disorder (ADHD), dyslexia, and other learning difficulties.
 An Individual Education Plan can massively influence the education that your child receives.
 To qualify, they must have their disability well documented.